Mickey Featherstone: Early life

 Featherstone was born on West 43rd St., the youngest of nine children.
 His mother helped with the Veterans of Foreign Wars and his father was a United States Customs Service officer.
 He had blond hair and was often said to be baby-faced.
-He served in the Vietnam War as member of the Green Berets aged just 17 after lying about his age.
-He served as a stock clerk.
+At age 17, he lied about his age to enlist in the United States Army, aspiring to join the Green Berets, and was sent to Vietnam, where he served as a stock clerk and never saw combat.

 He was involved in criminal mischief with his friends and was disciplined for many drunken pranks.
 He received a medical discharge in 1967 after just a year, claiming to have hallucinations.

 Return to Hell's Kitchen

 When a group from New Jersey, called the Riley brothers, entered Hell's Kitchen a fight started with the outsiders.
 Featherstone returned with a rifle and shot one of the brothers John Riley in the arm, for which he was arrested and probationed.
 After borrowing Coonan's gun, he shot dead Linwood Willis in a confrontation outside a bar in 1971.
 He was found not guilty due to insanity.

 He spent time in a series of mental hospitals, being released in 1975.
-He acted out frequently while in the hospitals, leading to him being restrained and injected with thorazine.
+He acted up frequently while in the hospitals, leading to him being restrained and injected with thorazine.
 He began spending time in saloons like Club 596 and Sunbrite that were hangouts for the Westies.